-- What were the changing features of the movements of people from 1750 to 1918? - How did new ideas and technological developments contribute to change in this period? - What was the origin, development, significance, and long-term impact of imperialism in this period? - What was the significance of World War I?
+- What were the changing features of the movements of people from 1750 to 1918? - How did new ideas and technological developments contribute to change in this period? - What was the origin, development, significance, and long-term impact of imperialism in this period? - What were the causes and significance of the First World War?